rvinas/connect-4-prolog/README.md

 * Play arbitrarily.
 By default, it drags the disc in the first free spot from left to right columns.

 ## Requirements
 We recommend using the GNU Prolog Compiler ([gprolog](http://www.gprolog.org/)) developed by Daniel Diaz.
+Once gprolog is installed, the steps to run the game are straightforward:
+* Execute `gprolog` in command line.
+* Once in gprolog environment, compile with `[connect4].`.
+* Finally, run game with `connect4.`.
+Enter a character from A to G to drop a disc down to the associated column.

 It may also work with other compilers, although we haven't tested them.

 ## Further improvements
 We leave the following items as open improvements: